jharwell/sierra/docs/src/description.rst

 - Videos built from frames captured during simulation or real robot operation.

 - Videos built from captured experimental output .csv files.

+For some examples, see the "Generating Deliverables" section of :xref:`2022-aamas-demo`.

 5. Controller/Scenario Comparison
 ---------------------------------